-The Elders questioned the language of Section 1 in which the Lord replied in Section 67 Ye Elders Joseph Smith Jr. Oliver Cowdery Sidney Rigdon William E. McLellin, David Whitmer
+Joseph Smith Jr.

+Oliver Cowdery

+Sidney Rigdon

+William E. McLellin,

+David Whitmer

 Only 10 were present

+John Whitmer

-John Whitmer Peter Whitmer Jr. Orson Hyde Luke Johnson Lyman Johnson
+Peter Whitmer Jr.

-D&C 67:1
+Orson Hyde

+Luke Johnson

+Lyman Johnson

 Behold and Harken

+The Lord heard their prayers

-The Lord knew what was in their hearts The Lord was in their midst and His eyes were upon them
+The Lord knew what was in their hearts

+The Lord was in their midst and His eyes were upon them

 Harken---The Lord requires their attention

-The Lord hears our

-prayers and knows our hearts.
+Fear of making mistakes

+Fear of not fitting in

+Fear of failure

+What fears do people have that may stop them from obtaining blessings?

+Fear of rejection by loved ones

-Fear of making mistakes Fear of not Fear of What fears do fitting in changing their people have that lives may stop them from obtaining Fear of If we let fear into our failure blessings? hearts, then Fear of we can lose blessings repentance Fear of rejection by loved ones D&C 67:3 Lack of Faith "The assembled Elders, or some of them, failed to receive a blessing which they had expected.
+Fear of changing their lives

+Fear of repentance

+Lack of Faith "The assembled Elders, or some of them, failed to receive a blessing which they had expected.
 What that blessing was is not stated.
 It might have been a special manifestation concerning the Book of Commandments; or, some miraculous manifestation after the laying on of hands by the Prophet .
 But whatever it was, some had failed to receive what they expected, and the reason is here stated: they lacked faith, and were consequently, dominated by fear."
 Smith and Sjodahl

 The Book of Commandments was the original title for the collection of revelations that was to be published.
 When the press and most of the copies were destroyed by a mob in Jackson County, the Prophet decided to add additional revelations that had been received in the meantime.
 The expanded edition was called the Book of Doctrine and Covenants in 1835.
+Student Manual

-Student Manual Imperfections Why should we sustain our Church leaders even though we know they are imperfect?
+Imperfections Why should we sustain our Church leaders even though we know they are imperfect?
 "Imperfect people are, in fact, called by our perfect Lord to assist in His work.
 The Lord declared to certain associates of Joseph Smith that He knew that they had observed Joseph's minor imperfections.
 Even so, the Lord then testified that the revelations given through the Prophet were true!

 "Unsurprisingly, therefore, we do notice each other's weaknesses.
 But we should not celebrate them.
 Let us be grateful for the small strides that we and others make, rather than rejoice in the shortfalls.
 And when mistakes occur, let them become instructive, not destructive.